stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 * implement form service to handle scopes across controllers.
 * implement nested model and its relation to ( ng-repeat ).

 Thanks for reading!
-You can check out the source for this code [here](https://github.com/stevemartin/rangular)
+You can check out the source for this tutorial [here](https://github.com/stevemartin/rangular)

 #### Citing:
 * [angular-coffee](http://alxhill.com/blog/articles/angular-coffeescript/)